CGNS/cgns.github.io/source/standard/SIDS/highorder.rst

    :width: 700px
    :align: center

-   Visualization of Complete, Face Serendipity, and Edge Serendipity elements.
-The diagram shows how serendipity elements progressively "hollow out" the interior: Complete elements have all nodes (vertices, edges, faces, and interior), Face Serendipity excludes volume-interior nodes, and Edge Serendipity excludes both face-interior and volume-interior nodes, retaining only vertices and edges.
+   Visualization of Complete, Face Serendipity, and Edge Serendipity elements for a 3D hexahedron at P=2.
+The diagram shows how serendipity elements progressively "hollow out" the interior:

+   * **Complete** (HEXA_27): All 27 nodes present (8 vertices + 12 edges + 6 faces + 1 volume interior)
+   * **Face Serendipity** (HEXA_26): Excludes volume-interior nodes → 8 vertices + 12 edges + 6 faces = 26 nodes
+   * **Edge Serendipity** (HEXA_20): Excludes both face-interior and volume-interior nodes → 8 vertices + 12 edges = 20 nodes

+   **Visual Markers**: In the SVG diagram, different node types are distinguished by color/shape to clarify which nodes are removed at each serendipity level.
+Vertices (corners) are retained in all three variants, edge midpoints are retained in Face and Edge serendipity, face centers are retained only in Face serendipity, and the volume center is retained only in the Complete element.

 .. table:: **Lagrange Function Spaces by Element Type**